Best Mountain Bike Helmets – 2018 Reviews & Complete Safety Guide

 The litany of available colors makes it the top choice for many riders who need head protection that compliments their clothing.
 It also features a conveniently adjustable visor which makes it ideal for riding in the summer.

 However, safety is the most important component of any bicycle helmet, and the Troy Lee Designs A1 MIPS Helmet also delivers in this area.
-The outer shell is composed from in-molded polycarbonate which is known for its toughness.
+The outer shell is composed of in-molded polycarbonate which is known for its toughness.

 This material is durable to keep the rider safe should he or she fall from the bike.
 Most trails are lined with rocks or other potentially harmful objects so a tough outer shell is of the utmost importance.